AuditOneCTFs/CTF_challenge_30.6.2023/issuetemplate.md

 **Issue 1**

 **Issue category**

 Medium

 **Issue title**

-executeExchange never transfers the _coins
+`executeExchange` never transfers the `_coins` to `msg.sender`

 **Where**
 https://github.com/AuditoneCodebase/CTF_challenge_30.6.2023/blob/3726d1c2fb5f98335c6b7386668a6b16bf2729df/Exchange.sol#L25

 **Impact**
-msg.sender loses the transfered ether
+`msg.sender` loses the transfered ether

 **Description**
-When a user calls executeExchange, he/she transfer the ether to the contract, the contract later on transfers the fee to the owner, but no tokens are transfered.
+When a user calls `executeExchange`, he/she transfer the ether to the contract, the contract later on transfers the fee to the owner, but no tokens are transfered.

 **Recommendations to fix**
 Add the logic to transfer the tokens to the msg.sender